Learning With Fun

 Imagine Expansion - In progress!

-Our latest involvement with Imagine is the new 2021-2022 expansion.
-A three-story building has been added to the museum providing a whole new world of exhibits for the children to play on and learn from.
+A three-story building has been added to the museum, providing a whole new world of exhibits for the children to play on and learn from.

-On the first-floor kids will experience a locally inspired forest understory and canopy as they climb between uniquely themed tree houses.
-Net tunnel bridges link the tree houses above, while below, kids can explore freely on the forest floor.
+Kids will experience a locally inspired forest understory and canopy on the first floor as they climb between uniquely themed tree houses.
+Net tunnel bridges link the tree houses above, while kids can explore freely on the forest floor below.

-On the second story several Puget Sound exhibits will teach kids about local sea life.
-Highlighted exhibits will be; a real grey whale skeleton that kids can crawl through, a live fish tank containing intertidal species, and an industrial loading dock themed distribution center where children will be able to sort packages on conveyer systems.
-The third floor will provide a cafeteria with food being served from a revitalized 60’s Divco food truck.
+Several Puget Sound exhibits will teach kids about local sea life in the second story.
+Highlighted exhibits will be a real grey whale skeleton that kids can crawl through, a live fish tank containing intertidal species, and an industrial loading dock-themed distribution center where children can sort packages on conveyor systems.
+The third floor will provide a cafeteria serving food from a revitalized ’60s Divco food truck.
 The cab of this truck will provide an area for kids to climb up inside for pictures and to play with the steering wheel.